IhorVodko/LeetCodeSolutions/README.md

 # LeetCode Solutions
-Here you can find efficient solutions to [LeetCode problems](https://leetcode.com/problemset/).
+Here you can find efficient solutions to [LeetCode problems](https://leetcode.com/problemset/) using modern readable and self-explained code.
 C++ is a main programming language used to solve the problems.
+Most of the solutions beats 100% mark, based on runtime performance.
 <p></p>
 At each solution file could be found:
 <ul>